What is Group Life Insurance?

 When we arrange a new Group Life Insurance policy, the insurer applies a ‘free cover limit’ with the quote they provide.

-This Free Cover Limit is the amount of cover every employee on the scheme can be insured up to without completing any health questionnaires or underwriting processes.
+This free cover limit is the maximum cost that each employee on the scheme is covered for without needing to complete any health questionnaires or underwriting processes.

-Free Cover Limits can be extremely useful for employees with pre-existing medical conditions as they do not have to be disclosed for anything under the free cover limit.
+Free cover limits can be extremely useful for employees with pre-existing medical conditions as they do not have to be disclosed for any amount less than the specified limit.

-It is important to ensure you review your Group Life Insurance Policies limit at each review as the limit should increase as and when more employees join the scheme.
+Remember to check your Group Life Insurance Policies limit at each review, as the limit should increase as and when more employees join the scheme.

 Is the Group Life Insurance premium taxable?